CodyBrunson/MarioKartGeoguessr/README.md

 This is a simple web application designed to assist with the Mario Kart Geoguessr stream by Raysfire.
 It provides an easy-to-use interface for managing and displaying image submissions and hint levels during the game, addressing the challenges of on-the-fly updates.

+Feel free to review any code before running it for your own safety.
 ## How to Use

 ### Getting Started